bitcoin-dev-project/sim-ln/docker/README.md

 Replace `/path/to/your/sim.json` with the actual path to your `sim.json` file.

 The script will automatically copy your configuration, certificates, macaroons, and other authentication config to a Docker volume named simln-data.
+It will also replace `localhost` addresses with `host.docker.internal` so that docker is able to make queries from inside of the container.

 *Note:* The path to your config must be an absolute path not relative e.g. "/Users/anonymous/bitcoin-dev-project/sim-ln/sim.json"